Time series generation for option pricing on quantum computers using tensor network: Financial background

+For the BS model and simple products such as European options, analytical pricing formulas are available~\cite{hull1993options}.
+On the other hand, for advanced models such as the Heston model and complicated products listed above, analytical formulas are unavailable, and thus we resort to numerical methods.
 Among them, we hereafter focus on the Monte Carlo method.
 This requires generating numerous price paths for the underlying asset $S_t$ based on the assumed model like Eq.\eqref{eq:SDE}.
 In reality, we cannot generate paths $\{S_t\}_t$ for continuous time $t$ but discretized paths $\{S_{t_j}\}_{j=0,1,...,M}$ consisting of a finite number of time points $t_0=0<t_1<\cdots<t_M=T$.
-Following the generation of $N$ simulated price paths $\{S_{t_j}^{i}\}_{i,j}$, where $i$ is the index of the sample paths, the price of the option in Eq.\,\eqref{eq:OpPrice} is estimated by
+Following the generation of $N$ simulated price paths $\{S_{t_j}^{i}\}_{i,j}$, where $i$ is the index of the sample paths, the price of the option is estimated by

 where the payoff function $f_{\rm pay}$ is somehow approximated if it is defined with a path on continuous time.
 This approach allows us to numerically evaluate complex options with path dependence.
 However, it should be noted that the Monte Carlo method can be computationally intensive particularly when generating a large number of paths is required: for accuracy $\epsilon$ in $V_0$, the number of paths $N$ scales as $O(1/\epsilon^2)$.
-This motivates us to consider applying QMCI, which provides the speed-up as described later.